danchoi/soywiki/README.markdown

 # SoyWiki

 SoyWiki turns Vim into a lean, powerful, and fast wiki.
-It's got all the protein of a regular wiki without the fat.
+It's got all the protein of a regular wiki without the cholesterol and fat.

 A quick overview of its characteristics and features: